Skip to content

 Noname Security → Akamai (2024)

 Akamai acquired Noname Security in June 2024.
-Now Akamai API Security is one of the most comprehensive enterprise solutions, used by 20% of Fortune 500 companies.
+Akamai API Security now combines both platforms for API discovery, testing, and runtime protection, and is used by 20% of Fortune 500 companies.

 Open Source Emergence